-This section sets out the key findings from our DFES forecasts.
+This section summarises the key findings from our updated DFES forecasts, following stakeholder feedback to those we published on 1st May 2020.

 All the forecast values in our DFES are for the SP Manweb's distribution network, covering North Wales, Merseyside, Cheshire and North Shropshire; they are not forecasts for the whole of England and Wales or the UK, or the transmission network3.